dougli1sqrd/eric-off-the-rails/static/_posts/2024-04-01-vgaterm-intro-001.md

 Software, in a loop, waits for keyboard input or input by a connected host.
 When input is received on either, the CPU is interrupted.
 If receiving key presses, the character(s) are dequeued and passed along to the connected host.
 If receiving characters from the host, vgaterm updates the text buffer and cursor which updates the video memory.
 The updated video memory is then emitted in the next frame, showing the text to the user on screen.

 Seth and I decided that this should _never_ interrupt the CPU from emitting pixel bytes as we wanted to prevent any visual artifacts as much as possible.
 However this could mean it's possible to drop characters if the CPU is overwhelmed with input.
 We landed on this decision because the chance of dropping characters seemed small and the display shaking and wobbling felt viscerally "broken".
-We can also help mitigate the liklihood of dropping characters with some UART settings ([Software Flow Control](https://en.wikipedia.org/wiki/Software_flow_control)).
+We can also help mitigate the likelihood of dropping characters with some UART settings ([Software Flow Control](https://en.wikipedia.org/wiki/Software_flow_control)).

 # Closing Thoughts